How To Get DUI Evidence Thrown Out in Hillsborough County?

 Your lawyer should review all the evidence and how the prosecution got it to determine if any of it could be ruled inadmissible.
 If there is questionable evidence, attorney Brett Metcalf will file a pretrial motion asking the judge to throw it out.

-To learn more about common evidence in a DUI case and how to get it thrown out, call Brett Metcalf, Criminal Defense Attorney, P.A. at (813) 258-4800, or use the online form to request a free consultation.
+To learn more about common evidence in a DUI case and how to get it thrown out, call Metcalf Falls, Criminal Defense Attorneys, P.A. at (813) 258-4800, or use the online form to request a free consultation.

 Arguments To Get Evidence Thrown Out of Court